soulstar1/swc-forklesson/README.md

-# swc-biologyguy-gitlesson
+# swc-forklesson
-Repository for Biologyguy Git lesson
+This is a repository for Git lesson students to fork and submit pull requests to.

-Here's an edit from the web interface to pull into the local repository
+We'll take a look at the differences between submitting your own separate files as pull requests and collectively editing the contributors.txt file.